Ragazoor/typed-future/README.md

-# Scala IO
+# An error typed Future
 A Future based monad with typed errors.
-Designed to be a drop in replacement for `Future`, built entirely on top of `Future` with the same performance, effortlessly integrates into existing `Future` based libraries.
+Designed to be a replacement for the `scala.concurrent.Future` with minimal migration needed.
+Entirely built on top of the `scala.concurrent.Future` it has the same performance and easily integrates into existing `Future` based libraries.

 # Installation